Clinical Music Therapist (Older Adult Focus), part time

 The Clinical Music Therapist advances and supports the mission, vision, and core values of Levine Music through planning and conducting data-based music therapy services at Levine Music and community outreach locations for individuals with disabilities, medical issues, and/or who might be otherwise underserved.

-This Position Reports to: Director of Music Therapy
+Reports to: Director of Music Therapy

 Duties and Responsibilities (including but not limited to):